tuliofalmeida/bacteria/docs/source/index.rst

 The library was developed using procedural programming to facilitate its use by users with little experience in Python.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`intrdocution` section for further information, including how to :ref:`installation` the project.

 .. note::